Purple-Pyjamas/DSA-CAPSTONE-PROJECT/amazon-product-review-analysis/README.md

 ## 📂 Dataset

-The dataset used, titled *Amazon case study.xlsx* was provided by DSA & the Incubator Hub as part of the requirements in partial fulfillment and completion of my course Data Analysis with them.
-You can find it in this repository as well.
+*The dataset used, titled *Amazon case study.xlsx* was provided by **DSA & the Incubator hub**, as part of the requirements for my data analysis course completion with them.
+You can find this dataset in this repository as well.*
 ---

 ## 🔍 Methodology